 "Vahid Jahandari excelled in innovative use of electronics.
 Jahandari’s mixed media work The Vulture transformed double bass samples into bird calls, with reverberant sustains creating a barren landscape.
 The creaking of bow overpressure gave way to an elegiac bass soliloquy before any remnants of acoustic sound were swallowed by eerie, electronically-manipulated timbres."
 I CARE IF YOU LISTEN | Amanda Cook, May 2019

-for eight channels fixed electronics
+for fixed media

-“The Vulture” is inspired by the Pulitzer Prize-winning photograph, “The Vulture and the Little Girl," taken by South African photojournalist Kevin Carter.
+The Vulture is inspired by the Pulitzer Prize-winning photograph "The Vulture and the Little Girl," taken by South African photojournalist Kevin Carter.
 The photograph, in which a vulture stands in the dirt behind an emaciated child, apparently waiting for it to die, hauntingly captures the desperation and misery of the famine that hit the horn of Africa in 1993.

-“The Vulture” premiered at EARS: Electro-Acoustic Recital Series in October 2016 for live performance and eight channels fixed electronics.
+The Vulture premiered at EARS: Electro-Acoustic Recital Series in October 2016 for live performance and eight channels fixed electronics.
 The piece was also choreographed and performed at Ears, Eyes + Feet: collaborative works by composers, choreographers and media artists in May 2017.

 "Vahid Jahandari‘s The Vulture was arguably the most impressive work on the programme.
 Jahandari’s soundscape transformed sounds from a double bass into an immersive, deeply threatening soundscape.
 There was something distinctly plaintive lurking within, though, heard in higher register material and fragments of melody, ghostly remnants and traces that seemed doomed in such a glowering environment, and which ultimately disappeared into their own reverb."

 5:4 | Simon Cummings, May 2019